nais/doc/docs/observability/frontend/README.md

 # Frontend application observability

+!!! info "Status: Alpha"
+    This feature is undergoing heavy development.
+APIs may change or break at any time.
+    Keep in touch with the NAIS frontend team while we are developing it!

+    **Experimental**: users report that this component is working, but it needs a broader audience to be battle-tested properly.

+    Report any issues to the #nais channel on Slack.

 When developing solutions for the frontend there is a variety of different tools for capturing information about usage, logs, exceptions and performance.
 NAIS offers a unified solution for full stack frontend observability through Grafana Faro Web SDK.